Arpi33/Big-Aand-Ant-game/README.md

 # Big-Aand-Ant-game

 <p>Within this assignment, Object Oriented Java programming language was used in the making of the following simulation, and factory design pattern was implemented during the making of this project.
-We were given the following requirements:
+We were given the following requirements:<br>

 There are two creatures – ants and bugs – and they live in a grid world of size 20 x 20 cells.
-Your task is to simulate a simple 2D simulation of predator (bugs) and prey (ants) behaviours.
+Your task is to simulate a simple 2D simulation of predator (bugs) and prey (ants) behaviours. <br>

 The grid world is enclosed so the creatures can’t move out of the grid world and only one creature may occupy a cell at a time.
-The time is simulated in time steps and the creatures perform some action every time step.
+The time is simulated in time steps and the creatures perform some action every time step. <br>

 The ants behave according to the following model:
 	<ul>